-HUD allows a broad range of activities for CDBG, HOME, NHTF, ESG, HOPWA, HOME ARP, and CDBG-DR and CDBG-MIT.
+HUD allows a broad range of activities for CDBG, HOME, HTF, ESG, ESG RUSH, HOPWA, HOME ARP, and CDBG-MIT.
 CDBG provides resources for community development, which may include public infrastructure, facilities and improvements; public services; clearance and other neighborhood and commercial revitalization oriented activities; and assistance to local governments to help locate new or expand existing business and create jobs.
 HOME is used for housing activities, which in any year may include providing homeownership and rental assistance; building or rehabilitating housing for rent or ownership for eligible households; and tenant-based rental assistance to subsidize rent for low-income persons.
-For 2024, HOME, NHTF and HOME ARP funds will be used for construction of affordable rental housing.
+For 2025, HOME, HTF and HOME ARP funds will be used for construction of affordable rental housing.
 HOME will also be used for housing rehabilitation to create rental housing and short-term rental assistance in the form of security deposit assistance.
 ESG funds projects which may include supportive services to homeless individuals and families, outreach to unsheltered homeless, emergency shelter/transitional housing, homelessness prevention and re-housing assistance to those who have become homeless.
-HOPWA is dedicated to the housing and supportive service needs of people living with HIV/AIDS and their families, which may include operational support for community-based housing facilities operations; tenant based rental assistance; short-term payments for rent, mortgage and utilities; transitional housing assistance

-(leasing hotel/motel) and supportive services such as case management, substance abuse and mental health treatment, job training and placement assistance, and assistance with daily living.
-CDBG-DR provides resources to repair or reconstruct single-family homeowner and rental housing units affected by disasters in South Carolina that still had unserved damage.
+ESG RUSH funds projects which may include supportive services to homeless individuals and families, outreach to unsheltered homeless, emergency shelter/transitional housing, homelessness prevention and re-housing assistance to those who have become homeless as it relates to Hurricane Helene in the affected counties of the President's major disaster declaration.
+HOPWA is dedicated to the housing and supportive service needs of people living with HIV/AIDS and their families, which may include operational support for community-based housing facilities operations; tenant based rental assistance; short-term payments for rent, mortgage and utilities; transitional housing assistance (leasing hotel/motel) and supportive services such as case management, substance abuse and mental health treatment, job training and placement assistance, and assistance with daily living.
 CDBG-MIT provides funds for mitigation activities that will increase resilience to natural disasters and reduce or eliminate long-term risk by lessening the impact of future disasters.
 Annual objectives and outcomes undertaken annually may include any of the following:

-- New Affordable Rental Housing\

-- Rehabilitation to Create New Affordable Housing or Preserve Existing Affordable Housing

-- Repair or reconstruct single family homeowner and rental housing affected by disasters\\

-- Operating Funds for Facility-Based Housing Units

-- Homeownership & Rental Assistance

-- Tenant-based Rental Assistance

-- Short-Term Rent, Mortgage & Utility Assistance

-- HOPWA Transitional Housing Assistance (Leasing Hotel/Motel)

-- Homeless Prevention & Rapid Re-Housing

-- New or Upgraded Public Infrastructure and Improvements, Community Facilities & Services \\\

-- Hazard Mitigation Activities including Public Facilities Improvements and Acquisition\\

-- Homeless Shelter, Services & Outreach

-- Supportive Services for People with HIV/AIDs

-- Downtown & Neighborhood Revitalization

-- Community and Regional Planning

-- Support New or Retention of Existing Jobs

-- Community Economic Development

-\ Although HOME-ARP funds can be used for TBRA, supportive services, homeless prevention, housing counseling and non-congregate shelters, the needs assessment for ARP found that the best use of ARP funds allocated to South Carolina is the production of affordable rental housing.

-\\ CDBG-DR and CDBG-MIT - details can be found in the related Action Plans on the SC Disaster Recovery Office website at https://admin.sc.gov/SCDRO.

-\\\ CDBG-CV activities are being undertaken under the amended 2020 Action Plan and activities still underway include public services and public facilities to help address the impacts of the coronavirus pandemic.
+- New Affordable Rental Housing\ - Rehabilitation to Create New Affordable Housing or Preserve Existing Affordable Housing - Repair or reconstruct single family homeowner and rental housing affected by disasters\\ - Operating Funds for Facility-Based Housing Units - Homeownership & Rental Assistance - Tenant-based Rental Assistance - Short-Term Rent, Mortgage & Utility Assistance - HOPWA Transitional Housing Assistance (Leasing Hotel/Motel) - Homeless Prevention & Rapid Re-Housing - New or Upgraded Public Infrastructure and Improvements, Community Facilities & Services \\\ - Hazard Mitigation Activities including Public Facilities Improvements and Acquisition\\ - Homeless Shelter, Services & Outreach - Supportive Services for People with HIV/AIDs - Downtown & Neighborhood Revitalization - Community and Regional Planning - Support New or Retention of Existing Jobs - Community Economic Development - \ Although HOME-ARP funds can be used for TBRA, supportive services, homeless prevention, housing counseling and non-congregate shelters, the needs assessment for ARP found that the best use of ARP funds allocated to South Carolina is the production of affordable rental housing. - \\ CDBG-DR and CDBG-MIT details can be found in the related Action Plans on the SC Office of Resilience website at https://scor.sc.gov. - \\\ CDBG-CV activities are being undertaken under the amended 2020 Action Plan and activities still underway include public services and public facilities to help address the impacts of the coronavirus pandemic.
 Details can be found in the 2020 Action Plan.